-While the timeline enforced its own limitations, the real challenge was designing a bespoke structure from off-the-shelf materials that felt appropriate within the scale and grandeur of the rotunda, while drawing attention to itself as a noticeboard, blending into the room, and allowing the rotunda to continue to function as a busy public space.
+While the timeline enforced its own limitations, the real challenge was designing a bespoke structure from off-the-shelf materials that felt appropriate within the scale and grandeur of the rotunda.

-Keeping in mind that no part of the structure could be fastened to the floor since the Four Courts is a protected building, referencing this circular floor pattern seemed logical due to the potential structural stability of a circular design.
+As the structure could not be fastened to the floor, referencing the circular floor pattern presented an opportunity to take advantage of the structural stability of a circular design.

-The allocated budget, timeline and required storage size of the structure stipulated that the design employ a cheap, quick and easy to build system.
-The result is a modular system that manipulates standard off-the-shelf components to create 16 identical panels.
-When the orientation of the panels is alternated they combine to form a folding screen.
+The result was a modular system that manipulated standard off-the-shelf components to create sixteen identical panels.
+When the orientation of the panels was alternated they combined to form a customisable folding screen.

-From the exterior, the panels are constructed to allow the public a view into the space without compromising on security.
-The modular structure simultaneously creates a framework within which to apply graphic panels.
-This framework allows for a very flexible use of printed material, meaning that it looks complete regardless the number of graphic panels installed, and allows for additional graphic panels to be added as the restoration work progresses.
+From the exterior, the panels were constructed to allow the public a view into the space without compromising on security.
+The modular structure simultaneously created a framework within which to apply graphic panels.

-While not part of the brief, the client can easily repurpose the structure in the future since the modular panels and connecting system lets it adapt to various shapes and sizes.
+While not part of the brief, the client could easily repurpose the structure since the modular panels and connecting system let it adapt to various shapes and sizes.